 The values of the parameters Gamma1 and Gamma2 which control the process of wave breaking according to the model of Battjes & Janssen have to be specified in this menu.
 Note that the values specified for both parameters should be identical to those used in the wave modelling.
 Values of Gamma1 between 0.5 and 2.0 and of Gamma2 between 0.3 and 2.0 will be accepted by the menu.
+In case of "Near-bed transport" wave breaking is not considered and the breaking parameters Gamma1 and Gamma2 cannot be set.

-12.4 Sediment Transport Table Axes
+6.4 Sediment Transport Table Axes

 The range of variation of every parameter relevant for sediment transport has to be specified through the first value, the spacing and the number of points along each of the axes of the sediment transport table.
-This has to be done for the root-mean-square wave height H{rms} , the depth-averaged current speed V, the peak wave period T_p , the wave height-to-water depth ratio H{rms}/D , the angle between the current and the waves, the median grain size d{50} and the sediment grading, defined as $(d{84}/d{16})^{0.5}$.
+This has to be done for the root-mean-square wave height H{rms}, the depth-averaged current speed V, the peak wave period T_p, the wave height-to-water depth ratio H{rms}/D, the angle between the current and the waves, the median grain size d50 and the sediment grading, defined as $(d{84}/d{16})^{0.5}$.